python/mypy/docs/source/final_attrs.rst

   Here mypy will infer type ``int`` for ``ID``.
 Note that unlike for generic classes this is *not* the same as ``Final[Any]``.

-* In class bodies stub files you can omit the right hand side and just write ``ID: Final[float]``.
+* In class bodies and stub files you can omit the right hand side and just write ``ID: Final[float]``.

 * Finally, you can write ``self.id: Final = 1`` (also optionally with